Equinox Activity

 Deep dive into individual workouts and stats

 This project was less about adding new features and more about making existing data meaningful.
-The core challenge was balancing complex data with simple understanding, density with clarity, and functionality with emotional engagement.
-As a lead, my focus was to ensure every surface felt intentional, cohesive, and motivating—not just visually polished.
+The challenge was balancing complex data with clarity and emotional engagement.
+My focus was to ensure every surface felt intentional, cohesive, and motivating—turning data into a tool for behavior change, not just information.